paulhhowells/gazette/README.md

 3. When the text flowing under the image becomes too wide to comfortably read then it is confined to the fixed width left hand column.
 The image scales to fill the remaining horizontal space.

 ## mark-up
 It may be appropriate to mark-up the Gazette as an Article or Section.
 It’s anticipated that the Image may wrapped in a Figure and be supplied with a Figcaption.
 If Gazette is given a title it will fit within the left hand text column for scenarios 2 &amp; 3, and precede the Image in scenario 1.
-If the title is desired to remain full width then the .gazette-title--wide class may be appended.
+If the title is desired to remain full width then the .gazette-title-wrapper--wide class may be appended to the title wrapper.
 ### classes
 * .gazette-title
 * .gazette-title--wide